A Deep Dive Into the Future of Mobility

 - Level 5 - Full Automation: Vehicle is capable of performing all driving functions under all conditions.
 The driver may have the option to control the vehicle.

-Autonomous driving offers significant benefits such as increased safety, time savings, mobility for non-drivers, decreased environmental harm, and reduced transportation costs.
+Autonomous driving offers significant benefits such as increased safety, time savings, mobility for nondrivers, decreased environmental harm, and reduced transportation costs.
 With regard to personal safety, already a number of current vehicles use a combination of hardware (sensors, cameras, and radar) and software to help vehicles identify certain risks and avoid crashes.

-On the hardware side, improvements have been made in automotive sensors that help vehicles detect and manage surroundings - a significant feature for driver assistance technology.
+On the hardware side, improvements have been made in automotive sensors that help vehicles detect and manage surroundings—a significant feature for driver assistance technology.
 Each sensor offers different strengths: Cameras recognize colors and fonts, radars detect distance and speed, and lidar creates highly accurate 3D renderings of surroundings.
 However, these sensors also have some constraints and cannot be used in isolation given the detection accuracy needed for semi-autonomous and fully autonomous vehicles.

 3. Vehicle-to-Everything Will Simplify Lives

-Vehicle-to-Everything (V2X) refers to Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communication: wireless technology that enables data exchange between vehicles and their surroundings.
+V2X refers to Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communication: wireless technology that enables data exchange between vehicles and their surroundings.
 Specifically, V2X technology can solve the issue of sensors that can’t detect objects outside the line of sight by enabling cars to wirelessly communicate with connected devices on other cars, pedestrians, and roadway infrastructure.
 When devices are connected to the same wireless network, V2X enables cars to detect the movement of objects outside the field of vision, ensuring safety beyond the traditional line-of-sight sensors.
 By sharing data, such as position and speed, to surrounding vehicles and infrastructure, V2X communication systems enhance driver awareness of potential risks.

 V2X technology can enhance traffic efficiency by providing warnings for upcoming traffic congestion, alternative routing, and reduced CO2 emissions through adaptive cruise control.
 Such technology will help mitigate traffic and minimize fuel costs for individual vehicles.
 The V2V communication segment, with its focus on safety measures, is predicted to have the largest share of the automotive V2X market.
-The Cadillac CTS and Mercedes Benz E-Class vehicles are already on the road with equipped V2V technology.
+The Cadillac CTS and Mercedes Benz E-Class vehicles are already on the road and equipped with V2V technology.

-Adoption of V2X is still in its early stages; few corporates and startups are working on the technology, and even fewer are testing it.
+Adoption of V2X is still in its early stages; few corporations and startups are working on the technology, and even fewer are testing it.
 However, automotive V2X is projected to grow at a CAGR of 17.61% from 2017 to 2024 to reach a market size of $84.62 billion by 2024 from $27.19 billion in 2017.

 4. Mobility-as-a-Service Is Redefining the Navigation of Cities

 MaaS enables users to book various transportation services from apps, choosing e-bikes, e-scooters, taxis, or public transportation services in various combinations throughout their journey.
-MaaS has emerged as a viable alternative to personal vehicle ownership, and in many cases, it facilitates mobility across cities with subpar incumbent public transportation options.
+MaaS has emerged as a viable alternative to personal vehicle ownership, and in many cases, it facilitates mobility across cities with subpar public transportation options.

 MaaS platforms are arguably a more effective use of transport, given that personal vehicles are unused for 95% of the day.
 Shared mobility also allows users to avoid costs associated with ownership like insurance, tax, maintenance, and parking while still taking riders from point A to point B. Generally, the field of MaaS is broad, with four macro-themes at play: